Illiterate DALL-E Learns to Compose: Preliminaries

 \subsection{Limitations of Pixel-Mixture Decoders}

 The pixel-mixture decoder has two main limitations.
 The first is what we term as the \textbf{slot-decoding dilemma}.
 As there is no explicit incentive for the encoder to make a slot focus on the pixel area corresponding to an object, it is usually required to employ a weak decoder for $g_\ta^\text{RGB}$ such as the Spatial Broadcast Network~\citep{watters2019spatial} to make object concepts emerge in the slots.
 By limiting the capacity of the slot-decoder, it prevents a slot from modeling multiple objects or the entire image and instead incentivizes the slot to focus on a local area that shows a statistical regularity such as an object of a simple color.
 However, this comes with a side effect: the weak decoder can make the generated image blur the details.
-When we use a more expressive decoder such as a CNN to capture such details, the object disentanglement tends to fail with encoder producing slots that capture the whole image, hence a dilemma (See Appendix \ref{ax:sbd-discussion}).
+When we use a more expressive decoder such as a CNN to prevent this, the object disentanglement tends to fail, e.g., by producing slots that capture the whole image, hence a dilemma (See Appendix \ref{ax:sbd-discussion}).

 The second problem is the \textbf{pixel independence}.
 In pixel-mixture decoders, each slot's contribution to a generated pixel, i.e., $\pi_{n,i}$ and $\bmu_{n,i}$, is independent of the other slots and pixels.
-This may not be an issue if the aim of the slots is only to reconstruct the input image.
-However, it becomes an issue when we consider that an important desired property for object representations is to use them as \textit{concept modules} i.e., to be able to \textit{reuse} them in an arbitrary configuration in the same way as word embeddings can be reused to compose an arbitrary sentence.
+This may not be an issue if the aim of the slots is to reconstruct only the input image.
+However, it becomes an issue when we consider that an important desired property for object representations is to use them as \textit{concept modules} i.e., to be able to \textit{reuse} them in an arbitrary configuration in the same way as word embeddings can be reused to compose an arbitrary image in \dalle.
 The lack of flexibility of the decoder due to the pixel independence, however, prevents the slots from having such reconfigurability.
-For example, when decoding an arbitrary set of slots, the rendered image would look like a mere superposition of individual object patches without \textit{global semantic consistency}, producing a Frankenstein-like image as the examples in Section \ref{sec:exp} shall show.
+For example, when decoding an arbitrary set of slots taken from different images, the rendered image would look like a mere superposition of individual object patches without \textit{global semantic consistency}, producing a Frankenstein-like image as the examples in Section \ref{sec:exp} shall show.
 In contrast, this zero-shot global semantic consistency for concept reconfiguration is achieved in \dalle by using the Image GPT decoder.